 - Delusions can begin as generalized confusion at night.
 Over time, confusion can develop into clear delusions and behavioral disturbances during the day.

-- All forms of delusions can be seen with PD, although delusions of jealousy and persecution (like paranoia) are most widely reported and represent a greater challenge for treatment.
+- All forms of delusions can be seen with PD, although delusions of jealousy and persecution (like A common type of delusion resulting in extreme distrust or suspicion.) are most widely reported and represent a greater challenge for treatment.
 These delusions can lead to aggression, which can pose a serious safety risk to the person with PD, family members and caregivers.

 - Paranoia can lead to medication noncompliance — a person refusing to take medications, believing they are poisonous or deadly.